ecluse:ecluse-core

 Coherent pair

-An entry holds the parsed PackageInfo and the raw Value it was decoded from, so a hit returns a typed view and the exact bytes that produced it.
-The packument serve path needs both: it decides over the typed view but serves the raw document edited in place, and the two must describe the same fetch.
+An entry holds the parsed PackageInfo and the raw document (CachedDoc) it was decoded from, so a hit returns a typed view and the exact bytes that produced it.
+The packument serve path needs both: it decides over the typed view but rebuilds the served body from the raw document, and the two must describe the same fetch.
+The store holds the raw document opaquely -- it never reads it, only hands it back to the injected adapter capabilities that assemble and serialise the served body.

 What is cached is the metadata, not the verdict.
 The rules are re-evaluated on the cached metadata each request, so time-sensitive rules (AllowIfOlderThan) and the separately-synced advisory tier stay correct; only each upstream's fetch and parse is memoised.
 The TTL is short, and brief staleness is benign: a brand-new publish need not appear instantly (see docs/architecture/web-layer.md → "Metadata cache").

-Two properties the cache library does not provide on its own are layered here:
+Two properties the cache library does not provide on its own are layered onto every store by the shared machinery (Ecluse.Core.Server.Cache.Store):

 • Resident-byte budget with recency-aware eviction. cache expires by TTL but bounds neither entry count nor memory.
 Each entry is wrapped with an estimate of its resident footprint (a heavy packument, parsed plus raw, costs many times its wire size) and a last-access stamp bumped on every hit.
-An insert first purges expired entries, then evicts the least-recently-used entries until the incoming entry fits within both a resident-byte budget (cacheMaxBytes) and an entry count (cacheMaxEntries).
+An insert first purges expired entries, then evicts the least-recently-used entries until the incoming entry fits within both its store's resident-byte budget and entry count (StoreBudget).
 Recency keeps a re-accessed hot head resident under pressure while shedding the one-shot tail; the byte budget bounds memory more faithfully than a count alone.
-The incoming entry is always admitted (the per-entry ceiling is the upstream body cap, not this budget).
+An entry whose estimated footprint alone exceeds its store's byte budget is served without being retained (nothing resident is evicted to make impossible room), so one pathological document can never flush a store.

 • Single-flight. cache's own fetchWithCache is lookup-then-fetch in plain IO, so two concurrent misses would both fetch. resolveMetadata instead installs an in-flight marker atomically, so the first miss fetches while concurrent misses wait on its result.
 The leader inserts the result into the store before removing its in-flight marker, so a caller arriving the instant the fetch returns still finds either the store entry or the marker (never a gap) and never re-leads a redundant fetch.